 402 Agnes Arnold Hall

-Denise McGuire is the Research Liaison Officer for the College of Liberal Arts and Social Sciences.
+Denise McGuire is the research liaison officer for the College of Liberal Arts and Social Sciences.
 She received her bachelor’s degree from Michigan State University and a Master of Business Administration from Texas Southern University.
-She has been with the University of Houston since 2009, previously serving in the Division or Research (DOR).
+She has been with the University of Houston since 2009, previously serving in the Division of Research.
 Prior to joining the University of Houston, she worked in various purchasing and procurement roles with Macy's, MD Anderson Cancer Center and Houston Community College.